 Hi, I’m Eric Davis.
 I’m the founder, lead developer, lead marketer, cook, and everything else that keeps Little Stream Software running.

 As you can tell, Little Stream Software is a company of one.

 This means that when you work with me, you’re working with the person who actually does the work.
 That’s nice for you because there are 0 communication issues once I understand you.
 I don’t have to tell an employee how to do something and have a loss in translation.

 Being a solo consultant also means I approach projects differently, but that’s another topic entirely.

 My background first and foremost is business.

 Early on in college I got the entrepreneurship bug, which I can blame my (now) wife for.
 The entire aspect of creating a business from scratch and filling a need in the world is great.
 This caused me to switch my major in college to business.
-Though there wasn’t entrepreneurship taught there so I supplemented with a lot of business and startup books.
+Though entrepreneurship wasn’t taught there so I supplemented with a lot of business and startup books.

 But during my college years I got into programming and self-taught myself a lot of what I know now.

 …and then a developer

-So since 2002/2003 I’ve been running servers and doing web development on personal and community sites.
+Since 2002/2003 I’ve been running servers and doing web development on personal and community sites.
 It wasn’t until 2005 when I really got seriously into development, when I first found Ruby on Rails.

 I’m going to skip over a lot of the boring history here, but here are some highlights: